SgtSwagrid/Boards/README.md

 Effect.endGame(if inCheck then Winner(state.nextPlayer) else Draw)
 ```

 From here, it is also very easy to forbid the `Player` from taking any action that would result in them being in check.
 Instead of:
 ```scala
 pieces.ofActivePlayer.actions
 ```
-Use this:
+we use this instead:
 ```scala
 pieces.ofActivePlayer.actions.require(!inCheck)
 ```